double-commander/doublecmd/README.md

 * Total Commander plugins compatibility WCX, WDX and WLX plug-ins support.
 * File operations logging.
 * Fully configurable key mappings.

+**Note!**
+ Since most of the updates are integrated from the upstream branch at sourceforge, the master branch is occasionally rebased.

 Build
 ---------